mrfdev/1MB/Resources/mcMMO/Taming.md

 ## Guides Taming Section 0

 ```
-&3About Taming:
+About Taming:
-&eTaming will give players various combat bonuses when using
+Taming will give players various combat bonuses when using
-&etamed wolves.
+tamed wolves.

-&3XP GAIN:
+XP GAIN:
-&eTo gain XP in this skill, you need to tame wolves/ocelots or
+To gain XP in this skill, you need to tame wolves/ocelots or
-&eget into combat with your wolves.
+get into combat with your wolves.
 ```

 ## Guides Taming Section 1

 ```
-&3How does Call of the Wild work?
+How does Call of the Wild work?
-&eCall of the Wild is an active ability that will allow you to summon
+Call of the Wild is an active ability that will allow you to summon
-&ea wolf or an ocelot by your side.
+a wolf or an ocelot by your side.
 You can do this by
-&esneaking + left-clicking while holding bones or fish.
+sneaking + left-clicking while holding bones or fish.
 ```

 ## Guides Taming Section 2

 ```
-&3How does Beast Lore work?
+How does Beast Lore work?
-&eBeast Lore allows players to inspect pets and to check the
+Beast Lore allows players to inspect pets and to check the
-&estats of wolves and ocelots.
+stats of wolves and ocelots.
 Left-click a wolf or ocelot to use
-&eBeast Lore.
+Beast Lore.
 ```

 ## Guides Taming Section 3

 ```
-&3How does Gore work?
+How does Gore work?
-&eGore is a passive ability that has a chance of inflicting a
+Gore is a passive ability that has a chance of inflicting a
-&ebleeding effect on your wolves' targets.
+bleeding effect on your wolves' targets.
 ```

 ## Guides Taming Section 4

 ```
-&3How does Sharpened Claws work?
+How does Sharpened Claws work?
-&eSharpened Claws provides a damage bonus to damage dealt
+Sharpened Claws provides a damage bonus to damage dealt
-&eby wolves.
+by wolves.
 The damage bonus depends on your Taming level.
 ```

 ## Guides Taming Section 5

 ```
-&3How does Environmentally Aware work?
+How does Environmentally Aware work?
-&eThis passive ability will allow wolves to teleport to you when
+This passive ability will allow wolves to teleport to you when
-&ethey get near hazards, such as Cacti/Lava.
+they get near hazards, such as Cacti/Lava.
 It will also give
-&ewolves fall damage immunity.
+wolves fall damage immunity.
 ```

 ## Guides Taming Section 6

 ```
-&3How does Thick Fur work?
+How does Thick Fur work?
-&eThis passive ability will reduce damage and make wolves
+This passive ability will reduce damage and make wolves
-&efire resistant.
+fire resistant.
 ```

 ## Guides Taming Section 7

 ```
-&3How does Shock Proof work?
+How does Shock Proof work?
-&eThis passive ability reduces damage done to wolves
+This passive ability reduces damage done to wolves
-&efrom explosions.
+from explosions.
 ```

 ## Guides Taming Section 8

 ```
-&3How does Fast Food Service work?
+How does Fast Food Service work?
-&eThis passive ability gives wolves a chance to heal whenever
+This passive ability gives wolves a chance to heal whenever
-&ethey perform an attack.
+they perform an attack.
 ```